-Jarome Iginla scored twice in a 76-second span in the first period to give him 100 goals in his NHL career, on Dec.
+Jarome Iginla scored twice in a 76-second span of the first period to give him 100 goals in his NHL career on Dec.
 9, 2000, as the Flames blew out the visiting Carolina Hurricanes 7-2.

 Odds & Ends

-Stan Mikita became just the third player in Blackhawks team history to play in 1,000 games, on Dec.
+Stan Mikita became just the third player in Blackhawks team history to play in 1,000 games on Dec.
 9, 1973.
 He had two assists in a 5-3 win over the visiting Minnesota North Stars.
-Exactly five years later, he became the second player in NHL history to record 900 assists, as the Blackhawks beat the Blues 4-2.
+Five years later, he became the second player in NHL history to record 900 assists, as the Blackhawks beat the Blues 4-2.
 At the time, just he and Howe had reached this plateau.

 Three years later, on Dec.
 9, 1982, the longest goal-scoring in league history, 30 games, comes to an end when Gretzky is held scoreless in the Oilers’ 3-3 tie with the Kings.
 Rookie goaltender Gary Laskoski pulled off the rare feat of keeping the Great One out of the back of the net.

 On Dec.
 9, 2017, goaltender Henrik Lundqvist picked up the 419th win of his career by leading the Rangers to a 5-2 victory over the Devils.
-He passed Blackhawks’ legend Tony Esposito for the most wins by a netminder for one franchise.
-Martin Brodeur is still the leader in this category with 688 wins with New Jersey.
+He passed Blackhawks’ legend Tony Esposito for the second-most wins by a netminder for one franchise.
+Martin Brodeur is still the leader in this category, with 688 wins with New Jersey.